Visas and residency permits

 For further information, please email [email protected]

-EU citizens and non-EU citizens who are not holding a Special ID Card issued by the Italian Ministry of F.A (MAE Card) and are staying in Italy for more than 3 months may register their residence with their local town hall registry office (Comune, Ufficio Anagrafe).
+EU citizens and non-EU citizens who are not holding a Special ID Card issued by the Italian Ministry of F.A (MAE Card) and are staying in Italy for more than 3 months may register their residency with their local town hall registry office (Comune, Ufficio Anagrafe).

 - For additional information and assistance with the application procedure please contact [email protected]